jamest1903/museumXTD/README.md

 You can run the project locally by first downloading the required packages `npm ci` from the package-lock.json and then running `npm run start`.
 This will build the project files and store them on the docs folder.
 Next Eleventy will serve this docs folder on your local host to view on your browser `Local: http://localhost:8080`

-## Updating changes manually to the live hosting server on github pages
+## Updating changes manually to the live hosting server on GitHub pages
-When you have committed your local changes with git and push to the github branch **test-live**, which has the **eleventy_build.yml** file, this will trigger a build of the project on github and push the created files to the **docs** folder.
+When you have committed your local changes with git and push to the GitHub branch **test-live**, which has the **eleventy_build.yml** file, this will trigger a build of the project on GitHub and push the created files to the **docs** folder.
 Next this folder, which will contain the Eleventy build, is pushed to the **gh-pages** branch.
 This branch will automatically update on the live host in a few moments.